The 4 Days Itinerary To Travel Bangkok And Pattaya

 I usually travel with my family every Lunar New Year.
-It’s not a family’s tradition but my parents simply love to travel to welcome a new year, and relax after a hard-working year.
+It’s not a family tradition but my parents simply love to travel to welcome a new year and relax after a hard-working year.
 Our destination for Year of the Dog 2018 was Thailand, particularly Bangkok and Pattaya cities.
-It was a 4-days-3-nights trip generally flying from Ho Chi Minh City, Vietnam to Bangkok, then bussing to Pattaya, coming back to the capital city of Thailand, and finally going to our sweet home after all.
+It was a 4-days-3-night trip generally flying from Ho Chi Minh City, Vietnam to Bangkok, then bussing to Pattaya, coming back to the capital city of Thailand, and finally going to our sweet home after all.

 Day 1: Ho Chi Minh City – Bangkok and Pattaya

-- Tiger Zoo – Thailand’s biggest tiger camp, where a lot of rare tigers gathered.
-Beside that, visitors can also watch the crocodile, elephant or other animal shows.
+- Tiger Zoo – Thailand’s biggest tiger camp, where a lot of rare tigers gather.
+Besides that, visitors can also watch crocodiles, elephants, or other animal shows.

-- Wat Phra Khao Yai (Big Buddha Hill) – One of the most famous sacred pagoda at Thailand.
+- Wat Phra Khao Yai (Big Buddha Hill) – One of the most famous sacred pagodas in Thailand.
 There is a 30m Buddha statue at the place.

-- If you don’t know things to do in Pattaya at night, what is Pattaya attractions, or what to see in Pattaya, you might want to try going to adult shows like Fantasy Show, Harem Show, or Big Eye.
-Those aren’t allowed to take picture or record video so I can’t show anything.
-If you are curious and comfortable with those adult stuffs, getting to know it is a good experience in Pattaya.
+- If you don’t know things to do in Pattaya at night, what are Pattaya attractions, or what to see in Pattaya, you might want to try going to adult shows like Fantasy Show, Harem Show, or Big Eye.
+Those aren’t allowed to take a picture or record videos so I can’t show anything.
+If you are curious and comfortable with that adult stuff, getting to know it is a good experience in Pattaya.

 Day 2: Things to Do in Pattaya

-The morning started with breakfast at the resort we stayed.
+The morning started with breakfast at the resort we stayed in.
 Our destinations of the days were:

 - Coral Island – 25 min’ away from Pattaya.
-The island is well-known with its diverse corals and sea creatures.
-Different from the vibrant of Pattaya, at the island you can enjoy the cool atmosphere, join the activities on the water, or dive in the sea to explore the corals and marine life.
+The island is well-known for its diverse corals and sea creatures.
+Different from the vibrant of Pattaya, on the island you can enjoy the cool atmosphere, join the activities on the water, or dive into the sea to explore the corals and marine life.

 - Visiting Bird Nest Central and Honey Shop

 - Khao Chee Chan – the image of the Buddha is carefully sculptured in the mountain.
-The outstanding image is made from 24 karat gold, 130m height, 70m width.
-It is created in 1996, on the 50 years reign anniversary of the Thailand’s King Rama IX.
+The outstanding image is made from 24-karat gold, 130m in height, and 70m in width.
+It was created in 1996, on the 50-year reign anniversary of Thailand’s King Rama IX.

-- Pattaya Floating Market – opened in 2008, the market is where visitors can find many Thai’s special foods, handmade products, souvenirs, gifts, etc. come from all the provinces of Thailand.
+- Pattaya Floating Market – opened in 2008, the market is where visitors can find many Thai special foods, handmade products, souvenirs, gifts, etc. from all the provinces of Thailand.

-Floating market is a special point of Thailand.
+The floating market is a special point in Thailand.
 There are several floating markets across the country.
-If you are looking for one close to Bangkok, you should check out the Amphawa Floating Market, which is about 90 minutes away from the capital city.
+If you are looking for floating markets close to Bangkok, you should check out the Amphawa Floating Market, which is about 90 minutes away from the capital city.

 - Walking Street – the most lively path of the land.
-If you love the bars, clubs, or simply love to discover the real Pattaya, you shouldn’t miss this street.
+If you love the bars and clubs or simply love to discover the real Pattaya, you shouldn’t miss this street.

 Day 3: from Pattaya to Bangkok

-It usually take about more than 2 hours driving from Pattaya to Bangkok depending on the traffic.
-At the normal condition, 2 hours may not be so long as there are destinations along the way that tourists can visit.
-Our spot-list for the third day include:
+It usually takes more than 2 hours to drive from Pattaya to Bangkok depending on the traffic.
+In normal conditions, 2 hours may not be so long as there are destinations along the way that tourists can visit.
+Our spot list for the third day includes:

 - Snake Farm – a lot of shows from varied snakes, some are dangerous and there are even cobras.
-They will show you how to get the snake’s poison, and its genital.
-You can also a lot of useful info from snake’s serum in preventing or curing illnesses.
+They will show you how to get the snake’s poison and its genitals.
+You can also a lot of useful info from snake serum in preventing or curing illnesses.

-- The leather-craft store – visitors can watch the process of making a leather product and freely do shopping after that.
+- In the leather-craft store – visitors can watch the process of making a leather product and freely do shopping after that.

-- We have enjoyed the Nanta show after had our dinner.
+- We enjoyed the Nanta show after having our dinner.
 It’s a musical show where entertainers use cooking tools to make the beat.
 After the show, visitors can buy souvenirs from shops outside.

 - Bangkok has some night markets for tourists to spend their night time.
-Or you can wanders around the city, go to the bars or club, or spend the night at the hotel’s swimming pool.
+Or you can wander around the city, go to the bars or clubs, or spend the night at the hotel’s swimming pool.

 Day 4: Bangkok – Ho Chi Minh City

-The last day of our trip in Thailand.
-There are few last destinations that we visited after checked out the hotel:
+On the last day of our trip to Thailand.
+There are a few last destinations that we visited after checking out the hotel:

 - Golden Buddha Temple – where you can find the biggest golden Buddha statue.

-- Wat Benchamabophit – the marble temple, one of the best-known and attractive one in Thailand.
+- Wat Benchamabophit – the marble temple, one of the best-known and most attractive ones in Thailand.

-- Chao Phraya River Boat Tour – getting to know the popular river in Bangkok and watch the fish phenomenon.
+- Chao Phraya River Boat Tour – getting to know the popular river in Bangkok and watching the fish phenomenon.

-- World Gem Collection – the biggest gem center in Southeast Asia, where visitors can see how jewelries are made.
+- World Gem Collection – the biggest gem center in Southeast Asia, where visitors can see how jewelry is made.
 You can also buy any items after the store tour.

-As our flight was delayed, we then decided to spend our rest time at malls before coming to the airport, ending our new year trip to Bangkok and Pattaya.
+As our flight was delayed, we then decided to spend our rest time at malls before coming to the airport, ending our New Year’s trip to Bangkok and Pattaya.

 DON’T FORGET TO ‘PIN IT’ FOR YOUR TRAVEL TO BANGKOK AND PATTAYA!